VladDubrovskis/roman-numerals/README.md

 - could make the UI look better
 - make sure of redux for maintaining the state
 - make Sass code DRY - could use variables for colors, etc
+- Cross browser styling - e.g. mobile webkit is taking over and making the button rounded